jayasree-peri/anastassiou-lab-work/README.md

 Matlab R2018a (https://www.mathworks.com/)

+### Requirements

+Enviroment requirements could be found in requirements folder: requirements.txt and epilepsy_human_dg_network.yml file

+To install the enviroment run:
+'''conda env create -f epilepsy_human_dg.yml'''

 Data analysis code is organized using the corresponding folders.
 All necessary functions and vizualisations are included into the notebooks.
-The original data files including nwb, swc and RData files are located on the location.
+The original data files including nwb, swc and RData files are available upon request.

 ### Installing